dymodi/dymodi.github.io/index.md

 **Recent News**

 * Sep.
+2025: Paper on LLM for human activity recognition accepted by ACM IMWUT.
+* Sep.
 2025: Paper on cellular data analysis accepted by IEEE TMC.
 * Aug.
 2025: Paper on human behavior sensing accepted by ACM CIKM.
 * Aug.
 2025: Project on "Leveraging Satellite Signals for Ubiquitous Mobile Wireless Sensing" funded by NSF CISE NeTS CSR with $400,000!
 Thanks NSF for the award!